samroyale/request-capture/README.md

 Any requests you send to */capture/[tag]/...* will be stored and can then be viewed.
 This is useful for API's that accept a callback URL and send back their response asynchronously.

-See the Getting Started page for more details.
+See the *Getting Started* page for more details: http://requestcapture.appspot.com/start

 To build it:
 ```